 Since 2013, Frank Pergolizzi has guided Husson to significant levels of accomplishment as the University’s Director of Athletics.

 Pergolizzi occupies an important leadership role on campus, serving in numerous capacities since arriving in Bangor in October 2013.
 From his role in Newman Gymnasium, Pergolizzi serves on the Senior Cabinet for the university and the Husson Sports Hall of Fame Committee.
 He has chaired five different personnel searches for significant roles on campus.
 He also is active within the North Atlantic Conference (NAC) serving as chair of the athletics directors’ council on the NAC Executive Committee.

-In his six years in Bangor, Pergolizzi has placed his stamp on the program, positioning Husson Athletics among NCAA Division III’s most successful in the nation.
+In his seven years in Bangor, Pergolizzi has placed his stamp on the program, positioning Husson Athletics among NCAA Division III’s most successful in the nation.
 Under his leadership, four varsity sports (women’s golf, women’s tennis, men’s indoor track & field and men’s outdoor track & field) have been added, bringing the department’s total number to 22.
 He has witnessed Husson teams win 33 total conference championships in football (5), men’s golf (5), men’s basketball (4), field hockey (4), softball (4), women’s basketball (4), women's tennis (2), women’s outdoor track & field (2), men’s outdoor track & field, men's soccer, baseball, and men’s cross country.
 In 2017, football recorded a first round NCAA victory over nationally ranked Springfield College while field hockey earned a first round win over nationally ranked Babson and golfer Eric Dugas made the cut to the final rounds at the NCAA Championship and finished tied for 12th in the nation.

 In 2014, Pergolizzi secured an exclusive apparel deal for the entire Eagle athletics department with Adidas.
 That contract was renewed for 2019.